jacoblockard99/Coder/README.md

 To enable strict mode, (see above) pass the `--strict` flag.
 The app will use relaxed mode by default.

 To specify the text to encrypt, pass the `--text` option followed by the text you want to use.
-Do not forget to enclose the text in ***single*** quotation marks (double quotations may not work) if the text contains spaces or special characters.
+Be sure to enclose the text in ***single*** quotation marks (double quotations may not work) if the text contains spaces or special characters.

 To specify the key with which to encrypt or decrypt the text with, use the `--key` option: `coder ... --key KEY`.
 In relaxed mode keys may contain letters, numbers, and spaces **only**.